hackclub/hackclub/workshops/popup_chrome_extension/README.md

 2. New bookmark
 3. Existing bookmakrs

-You can do the UI however you feel, I think they should all be in 3 separate containers.
-See my code here and at it below the `head` tag in your `index.html`.
+You can design the UI however you'd like, I think they should all be in 3 separate containers.
+See my code below and add it below the `head` tag in your `index.html`.

 ```html
 <body style="text-align: center;">